 Therefore thus says the Lord God, “See, I am laying in Zion a foundation stone, a tested stone, a precious cornerstone, a sure foundation: ‘One who trusts will not panic.’
 And I will make justice the line, and righteousness the plummet; hail will sweep away the refuge of lies, and waters will overwhelm the shelter of falsehood.”Isaiah 28:16-17

 Christ came to unite all of mankind.
 Giving to us a universal Church, He created an earthly home for all people.

 At Christmas, this reality of home is more palpable to us.
 Those who are able travel from far and wide to return home.
 Those who, for a variety of circumstances, cannot return home, feel the absence of home deeply.
 Imagine Joseph and Mary, in the middle of preparing a home for Christ, having to be pulled away from their home to journey to Bethlehem.
 Christ was born away from His home, far from any semblance of even a house, and was brought into this world in a stable.

 After His birth, the Holy Family was forced to flee to Egypt, a foreign country with unfamiliar people and customs.
 When He began His public life, He was turned away from His home of Nazareth, rejected by His own people.
 Christ was turned away from His earthly homes, so that we would always be at home.
-With the Church, He has given to us a universal home, a place where all can come and find rest.
-With Christ as King of Nations, no longer must one make the long political trek to their homeland but must only turn their heart to Christ.
+In the Church, He has given us a universal home, a place where all can come and find rest.
+With Christ as King of Nations, no longer must we make a long political trek to our homelands, but must only turn our hearts to Christ.